Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 In case of errors, it will generate trace files `snapshot*.json` and `txs*.json` to help diagnose the issue.
-Note that if you terminate this script brutally (which you will liekly do).
+Note that if you terminate this script brutally (which you will likely do).
 It also generates these files so you may want to clean them manually.

 ## Transaction Propagation and Performance Test